How to Answer the Question, “Tell Me About Yourself…”

 3. Do a little research

-As you’re preparing for your interview, be sure to research a bit on the institution’s culture, reputation and general philosophies.
-It’s not necessary—or advised—to drill down on each them in your interview but, if there are connections you can make between your experiences, work history and other strengths and capabilities, it definitely doesn’t hurt.
-If the hiring manager see you as a natural fit for their institution, your interview—and your candidate path—will likely be much smoother, much faster and much more seamless.
+As you’re preparing for your interview, be sure to research a bit on the institution’s culture, reputation, and general philosophies.
+It’s not necessary—or advised—to drill down on each of them in your interview but, if there are connections you can make between your experiences, work history, and other strengths and capabilities, it definitely doesn’t hurt.
+If the hiring manager sees you as a natural fit for their institution, your interview—and your candidate path—will likely be much smoother, much faster, and much more seamless.